 Demonstrate ROI through data collection, enrichment and integration activities.

-These data-driven organizations all realize that a well-defined process around data collection and management improves the company’s ability to model revenue, develop desirable products and a whole host of other activities.
+These data-driven organizations all realize that a well-defined process around data collection and management improves the company’s ability to model revenue, develop desirable products, undertake impactful initiatives, and a whole host of other activities.

 In early 2014, Gartner published this advisory report which urges Chief Information Officers (CIO) to get involved in defining the CDO job description and reporting relationships.
 This same report also reminds us that the CDOs do not “own” the data.
 Rather a CDO is analogous to a Chief Financial Officer (CFO), wherein the CDO owns a few things, like the schema perhaps, but they are expected to coordinate the use of data by other teams.